Transpose of a Matrix

 $$A^t = \begin{bmatrix} 2 & -1 \\ -1 & 3 \end{bmatrix} = A$$

-Note: If a matrix is equal to its transpose then such a matrix are called symmetric matrix.
+Note: If a matrix is equal to its transpose then it is called a symmetric matrix.

 $$I^t = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix} = I$$